hglm/patches/README.md

 depth is 16bpp on 32-bit systems or any depth on 64-bit systems, this patch should provide improved performance.

+kernel-cfbfillrect-experimental-v2.patch add untested support for 32-bit
+big-endian systems to the previous patch

 The arm-mem-funcs directory contains a work-in-progress experimental patch set for the Linux kernel to bring up to date the ARM-optimized memory copy and fill functions, which are for a large part still